MCP Integration: Streamlining Multi-Repo Development

 MCP solves the context problem by treating it as a protocol-level concern.
 Instead of each tool working in isolation, MCP creates a shared context layer that every tool can access.

-Think of it like this.
 Currently, when you ask an AI assistant about your codebase, it only sees the files you explicitly share.
 It can't understand how services connect, what the deployment pipeline looks like, or why certain architectural decisions were made.
 It's like asking someone to debug a car engine while blindfolding them.

 MCP removes the blindfold.
-It's a JSON-RPC 2.0 protocol that lets AI assistants discover and request context from any source.
-Your code repositories, documentation systems, CI pipelines, chat histories, deployment logs.
-Everything becomes part of a unified, queryable context.
+It's a JSON-RPC 2.0 protocol that lets AI assistants discover and request context from any source: your code repositories, documentation systems, CI pipelines, chat histories, deployment logs—everything becomes part of a unified, queryable context.

 Here's what a typical MCP interaction looks like: